AIMotionLab-SZTAKI/f1tenth_r2/README.md

 # f1tenth ros2

-Contorl and management framework for a fleet of F1TENTh vehicles.
+Control and management framework for a fleet of F1TENTh vehicles.
 The main purpose of the software is to provide:

 - Low-level hardware interfaces running onboard the vehicles
 - OptiTrack motion-capture integration for indoor positioning